mvneerven/xo-form/md/generating.md

 You can inherit from ```MetaReader``` to get your metadata from anywhere and feed the ```SchemaGenerator``` instance with the proper mappings.

+See [advanced](./advanced.md) for an example with proprietary meta data.